base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-size/hardhat-profiling-size.md

 It is common to split your smart contracts into multiple contracts, not only because of the size limitations but to create better abstractions, to improve readability, and to avoid repetition.

 From a contract size perspective, having multiple independent contracts will reduce the size of each contract.
-For example, the original size of a smart contract was 30 KB: by splitting into 2, you will end up with 2 smart contracts of ~15 KB that are within the limits of Solidity.
+For example, the original size of a smart contract was 30 KiB: by splitting into 2, you will end up with 2 smart contracts of ~15 KiB that are within the limits of Solidity.
 Keep in mind that this will influence gas costs during the execution of the contract because it will require it to call an external contract.

 In order to explain this example, create a contract called `Computer` that contains a function called `executeProcess`: